 - I’m a writer, director & producer with 15 years experience in TV and film production and development.

-- My films and screenplays have been nominated for awards at various international films festivals, including the prestigious Festival Européen du Court Métrage de Bordeaux, and I’ve developed sitcom scripts with Channel 4 (who funded a non-TX pilot) and SO Television.
+- My films and screenplays have been nominated for awards at various international films festivals, Showcased at the prestigious Claremont-Ferrand Festival, and I’ve developed sitcom scripts with Channel 4 (who funded a non-TX pilot) and SO Television.

 - I’m currently developing two feature film projects: